ROUND DANCING — CHOREOGRAPHED BALLROOM

 Begin in closed position with trail feet free.
 Since this is a "same foot" figure, we have to do a transition.
 Often, the cue is "prep for a same foot lunge."
 The "prep" is a slight rise and right face rotation causing the woman to rise to her toes and change weight to her left foot.
 She has rotated a little RF but not as far as to semi-closed position—you are still closed.
 Her right knee is tucked just behind her left knee.
 Her left hipbone needs to settle into the hollow of his right hipbone (inside his right hip).
 Both now have right feet free.
 Now we can do the figure.

 Lower in the left leg with slight left sway, push, and step side and forward R, looking right.
 Change to right sway and give her your right side—that will close her head (woman steps straight back R turning LF and looking well left—very like a contra check step for the woman).
-The man's left leg will be extended to the side, straght and strong.
+The man's left leg will be extended to the side, straight and strong.
 Because of her body turn, the woman's left leg will be crossed in front of her right and extended on the same diagonal as the man's.
 Keep your hips well in to your partner.
 Again, you are in closed position (not an L-position).

 If you have a full measure, it is common to change the sway a third time.
 Use right-side stretch and right-face upper body rotation to sway left and open her head to a tight semi-closed position.
 This change puts you in a good position for the exit, which might involve a rise, LF rotation to lead a step forward L for the woman.
 Now you have lead feet free to complete a Telespin ending or other exit.

-In Beautiful Maria by the Moores, part B contians a Same Foot Lunge done in cuddle position, rather than in closed.
+In Beautiful Maria by the Moores, part B contains a Same Foot Lunge done in cuddle position, rather than in closed.
 The section begins with an Advanced Alemana to face COH;; Cuddle; Cuddle Preparation; Samefoot Lunge; and then lady syncopated underarm spin; and alemana to face the wall;;

 Three Threes